Vlaeh/Minecraft.DateAndTime/README.md

 UI not yet available for 1.16 (see https://github.com/MinecraftForge/MinecraftForge/pull/7395)

 Configuration is saved in file "config/dateandtime-client.toml".
-Configuration is automatically updated when file is changed.
+Configuration is automatically reloaded when file on disk is changed.